delegateas/DataverseConnection/memory-bank/progress.md

 ## Evolution of Project Decisions
 - Committed to using only DefaultAzureCredential for authentication to ensure security and modern best practices.
 - Decided on minimal CLI pattern for simplicity and automation compatibility.
+- Extracted connection logic into a reusable class library for rapid integration in other .NET projects.
+- Adopted DI and extension method patterns for maintainability and testability.
 - Documentation-first approach ensures all context is preserved for future work.